fcn06/swarm/README.md

 **_Option 2: The Workflow Demo_**

 If you're more interested in structured, sequential tasks, this demo is for you.
-It focuses on a single workflow agent that manages a specific, predefined workflow from start to finish.
+It focuses on a single workflow that manages a specific, predefined workflow from start to finish.The demo runs a mix of direct tool calls and actions delegated to agents.
 This is an excellent choice if you're looking to build agents for automated, step-by-step processes.

 To run this demo, use the following command from the root of the project: